abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 Apache Spark is an open-source, distributed processing system used for big data workloads.
 It utilizes in-memory caching and optimized query execution for fast queries against data of any size.
 Simply put, Spark is a fast and general engine for large-scale data processing.

 You can deploy Spark on AWS Graviton processors using Terraform.
-In this topic, you will deploy Sparek on a single AWS EC2 instance.
+In this topic, you will deploy Spark on a single AWS EC2 instance.
 If you are new to Terraform, you should look at [Automate AWS EC2 instance creation using Terraform](/learning-paths/server-and-cloud/aws/terraform/) before starting this Learning Path.

 ## Before you begin